Okinawa Island: Geography

 Okinawa is the fifth largest island of Japan.
 The island has an area of 1,206.99 km2.
 The coastline is 476 km long.
 The straight-line distance is about 106.6 km from north to south.
 Okinawa is in the northeastern end of Okinawa Prefecture.
-Since 1972 over 1000 ha of land reclamation has been conducted.
+Since 1972 over 1000 ha of land has been added via reclamation (0.83% of the island's total area).

 It is roughly 640 km south of the main island of Kyushu.
 Okinawa is connected to nearby islands near a land bridge: Katsuren Peninsula is connected via the Mid-Sea Road to Henza Island, Miyagi Island, Ikei Island, and Hamahiga Island.
 Similarly, from the Motobu Peninsula on the northwestern side, all of Sesoko-jima plus Yagaji Island and Kōri-jima are connected by bridges.
 Okinawa Island has several beaches such as Manza Beach, Emerald Beach, Okuma Beach, Zanpa Beach, Moon Beach and Sunset Beach (Chatan-cho).
 Mount Omoto, at 525.5 m, is the highest mountain in Okinawa, with Mount Yonaha being the second highest.

+Geology

 The Motobu Peninsula in the north has limestone layers and karst development.
 In the center and south is mainly a Ryukyu limestone layer and mudstone.
 The topography is flat, there are few hills over 100 m with very few rivers.
-The subtropical rains accelerate erosion so there are many drainages and uvala.
+The subtropical rains accelerate erosion requiring many drainages and uvala.
 The southern end of the island consists of uplifted coral reef, whereas the northern half has proportionally more igneous rock.
 The easily eroded limestone of the south has many caves, the most famous of which is Gyokusendō in Nanjō.
 The northernmost Cape Hedo is only 22 km away from Yoronjima.
 Cape Arasaki is the southernmost location of Okinawa island.
 It is sometimes confused with Cape Kiyanmisaki.

 Flora and fauna

 The northern half of Okinawa has one of the largest tracts of subtropical rainforest in Asia called the Yanbaru.
 There are many endemic species of flora and fauna.
 There are a small number of endemic Yanbaru kuina (also known as the Okinawa rail), a small flightless bird that is close to extinction.
-The critically endangered Okinawa woodpecker is also endemic on this island.
+The critically endangered Okinawa woodpecker is also endemic to the island.
 The Indian mongoose was introduced to the island to prevent the native habu pit viper from attacking the birds.
 It did not succeed in eliminating the habu but instead preyed on birds, increasing the threat to the Okinawa rail.

-The Coconut crab is the largest terrestrial hermit crab of Okinawa and the Ryukyu Islands.
-They're an endangered species due to over-hunting which made them scarce on Okinawa island.
-In 2021, Coconut crabs were found to live in a small cave system on the islet Nagashima off the Henoko district.
+The coconut crab is the largest terrestrial hermit crab of Okinawa and the Ryukyu Islands.
+It is an endangered species due to over-hunting, which has made them scarce on Okinawa island.
+In 2021, coconut crabs were found to live in a small cave system on the islet Nagashima off the Henoko district.

 A small population of endangered dugongs lives around Okinawa.
 The estimates are between 3 and 50 survivors.